ludescher/timber-starter-theme/README.md

 ```

 ### Controller (heavily inspired by [symfony](https://symfony.com/doc/current/controller.html#a-simple-controller "symfony"))
+Im using [Annotation](https://www.doctrine-project.org/projects/annotations.html) for handling routing names and paths.
+**Caching** is supported and it depends on WP_DEBUG, if WP_DEBUG is enabled, caching is disabled and vice versa.
-> The Controller-Interface saves its Routes in a global variable, you can render those routes with the two new Twig-Functions url("routename") and path("routename").
+> The Controller-Interface saves its Routes in a global variable, you can render those routes with the just added Twig-Functions url("routename") and path("routename").

 ```php
 // src/Controller/DefaultController.php